 Then one day I began to feel as though I had outgrown it, that perhaps it was too materialistic.
 So I shifted my primary mantra to another inspiring single word: Gratitude.

 Behind that word was one of my favorite phrases: An attitude of gratitude.
-Around me I had observed that people I knew who always complained, always seemed to manifest more to complain about.
+I observed that people I knew who always complained, always seemed to manifest more to complain about.
 By contrast, I realized how quickly my life shifted when I practiced feelings of gratitude for even the smallest things.
 The more gratitude I practiced, the more I had to be grateful for!

 Again my mantra of gratitude became core to my daily work and personal practice.
 Each time I recited it, I would pause to consider: what am I grateful for in this moment?
 And there was always so much to appreciate!